CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Sonde_Analysis.md

 # Review of Sonde Data

 Judging only by site codes, there may be some data overlap with the FOCB “profile” site downcast data.
-We have not s double checked that yet.
+We have not double checked that yet.

 ## How often was each site sampled?